11 December 2018

 Step 4: Look through the LinkedIn profile of the company

-Most often, the weakest passwords in companies belong to the non-tech management employees.
+Most often, the weakest passwords in companies belonging to the non-tech management employees.
 That’s why LinkedIn may be a good source of information.
 Searching through this website will help you identify directors, senior managers and some other, non-technical staff members.
 Then you can verify whether their passwords are strong enough.
-Searching through the “About us” page on the company website can lead you to find an easy target.
+Searching through the “About Us” page on the company website can lead you to find an easy target.

 Based on the discovery of a couple of emails, a standard format for usernames can be derived.
 Sometimes it’s very helpful to use a password reset functionality.

 Using reverse IP lookups, you can identify additional targets to poke around.
 Bing has an excellent search feature which uses IP.
 It’s capable of finding the websites which are hosted by a specific IP address.
 Using “IP: ***.***.***.***” in Bing browser may help you find which website is hosted by the provided IP address.

 Step 6: Enumerate subdomains

 Subdomain enumeration is one of the most important steps in assessing and discovering assets that have been exposed online by the client.
 It may have been done either deliberately as part of their business or accidentally due to a misconfiguration.

 Subdomain enumeration can be done using variety of tools like dnsrecon, subbrute or knock.py.
 Alternatively, you can perform it using Google’s site operator or through websites like dnsdumpster or virustotal.com.